-Figure 1.12 compares the value of unpaid care work with measures of personal tax.
-For India and Japan the comparison is with personal tax revenue, for Nicaragua with income tax revenue, for South Africa with personal and individual tax revenue, and for Tanzania with individual income tax revenue.
+Figure 25 compares the value of unpaid care work with narrower measures of personal tax.
+For India the comparison is with personal tax revenue, for Nicaragua with income tax revenue, for South Africa with personal and individual tax revenue, and for Tanzania with individual income tax revenue.
 In the Republic of Korea, the comparison is with the total for direct taxes, which include income, corporation, inheritance and gift, and comprehensive real estate holding taxes.

-In this graph, the low values for the Republic of Korea and South Africa are explained by the fact that both countries have substantial formal sectors with relatively effective taxation of those employed in these sectors.
-The higher values for Japan are therefore noteworthy as one would expect a similarly substantial formal sector and effective taxation in this country.
+In this graph, the low values for the Republic of Korea and South Africa are even clearer than in the previous graph.
+As before, this pattern is explained by the fact that both countries have substantial formal sectors with relatively effective taxation of those employed in these sectors.
 The other countries, with large proportions of the population engaged in informal and unregistered work, show much larger percentages when comparing unpaid care work and personal tax.
 For India, in particular, the highest measure shows unpaid care work equivalent to 5,134 per cent of the value of personal tax revenue.